 True, George Floyd was no apostle Paul.
 But he, like Paul, like John Newton, and like everyone who trusts in Christ alone for their right standing before God was a sinner saved by grace alone, and whose rap sheet of offenses against God and man was covered forever in Christ’s blood.

 None of this means that a person who comes to Christ will never struggle after their conversion.
 Mr. Floyd was a deeply flawed human being just like the rest of us.
 And like the rest of us, he was in desperate need of God’s grace.
 Sadly, it seems he struggled with substance abuse and relapsed.
 But the only thing he was suspected of that day, as far as we know, was trying to pass a fake $20 bill, which he may not have even known was fake.
 It matters not if he resisted arrest or not, or what was on his rap sheet 20 years ago.
 It wouldn’t even matter if he had just gotten out of prison the previous day.
-The only thing that matters is that he was brutally murdered.
+The only thing that matters is that he was killed in the way that he was.

 George Floyd was not a martyr—he wasn’t killed for a cause that he or we believe in.
 He isn’t a hero who did some courageous act at the time of his death.
-No, he is a victim that was tortured for 9 minutes and killed at the hands of ruthless men, who we also pray would experience the transforming power of Christ’s salvation.
+No, he is a victim that had a knee in his neck for 9 minutes and killed by officers who swore to protect and serve, who we also pray would experience the transforming power of Christ’s salvation.
 What would possibly motivate them to do that to him?
 What explains why a person keeps his knee pressed into a person’s neck while 2 others put pressure on his back and legs?
 What possibly explains how they continued this despite his pleas, the pleas of bystanders, and despite the fact that he was unresponsive for almost 3 minutes?

 We may not be able to prove that race played a role, though given what we do know, it cannot be discounted as you and others are always so quick to do.
 At the very least, it provides an opportunity for us as a culture to talk about issues of race and policing reform that have been swept under the rug for far too long.
 Unfortunately, comments like yours put that in jeopardy.
 And the interesting question is: what if it is discovered that race was a motivating factor?
 What will you say then?

 So, George Floyd is not a martyr or a hero.
 Rather, what happened to him served as a vivid symbol of the painful history of African Americans in this country, and the justified trust gap that exists with the police.
 When many Black men saw what happened, they didn’t see him as hero or a martyr, they saw themselves: “That could’ve been me.”
-It brought back to memory their own experiences of harassment at the hands of police, and their own experiences of overt or covert racism, and the need to remind their sons of the precautions they need to take (that White boys don’t) when confronted by police.
+It brought back to memory their own experiences of harassment at the hands of some bad apples who are in the police force, and their own experiences of overt or covert racism, and the need to remind their sons of the precautions they need to take (that White boys don’t) when confronted by police.
 I encourage you to listen to the words of Air Force General Charles Brown.

 There are a couple of other important issues to address in regards to your video: